 An e-newsletter, JeffCo H2o News, was launched to provide a cost effective way to support the posters and related components of the Clean Water Awareness Campaign.
 The e-newsletter content expands upon the poster topics and provides links to resources that can assist positive behavioral change.
-The e-newsletter is distributed on a quarterly basis to 2,100 Jefferson County employees, 123 local organizations, businesses and individuals, and 40 print and electronic media.
+The e-newsletter is distributed on a quarterly basis to 2,100 Jefferson County employees, 142 local organizations, businesses and individuals, and 39 print and electronic media.
 Recipients are encouraged to redistribute the e-newsletter to their own contacts.
-Copies of the enewsletters are available at events and presentations during the year.
+Print copies of the e-newsletters are available at events and presentations during the year.
 A signup sheet is also available for the public to register for future mailings.
-A Pollution Prevention Week Special Edition was also created and distributed in September 2013.
 Please see Appendix G.

-n.
-Pesticide, Herbicide Fertilizer/Landscape (articles, publications and workshops) During this reporting period, several workshops were held, various articles and newsletters written in order to provide information specific to homeowners regarding the proper use and application of yard chemicals and care of landscaping.
-These activities were implemented and promoted through the Jefferson County Clean Water Awareness Campaign and by various partnering organizations including Alabama Cooperative Extension System, Friends of Birmingham Botanical Gardens and Alabama Green Industry Training Center.
-Please refer to Major Accomplishments, Pesticides, Herbicides, Fertilizers (II.C.5) and see Appendix G and I.
+- n.
+Pesticide, Herbicide Fertilizer/Landscape (articles, publications and workshops)

+During this reporting period, several workshops were held, various articles and newsletters written, and programs initiated in order to provide residents, private land owners, and those that lease land from Jefferson County information specific to the proper use and application of yard chemicals, care of landscaping and pest management, and sustainable home lawn and garden practices.
+These activities and publications were promoted through the Jefferson County Clean Water Awareness Campaign and by various partnering organizations including Alabama Cooperative Extension System, Friends of Birmingham Botanical Gardens, Alabama Green Industry Training Center and Green Industry Web Portal.
+Please refer to Major - i.
+Alabama IPM Communicator.
+A statewide newsletter filled with articles and publications from various accredited school researchers and Alabama Cooperative Extension personnel, includes seminars and other training events along with helpful homeowner information on various topics pertaining to pest management and sustainable home lawn and garden practices.

+Accomplishments, Pesticides, Herbicides, Fertilizers (II.C.5) and see Appendix G and I.